-Be sure you are getting the full number of rented acres from the respondent.
-Farmers/ranchers often do not think the land they rent contains woods or wasteland.
-Even though the farmer/rancher may not think about it that way, the landlord considers the whole parcel rented.
+Be sure you obtain the full number of rented acres from the respondent.
+Farmers/ranchers often do not consider the land they rent as including woods or wasteland; they only include the usable land.
+Even though the farmer/rancher may not consider it that way, the landlord considers the whole parcel rented.
 If the renter was responsible for looking out for the owner's interest in the woodland and/or wasteland, or had the right to cut firewood, hunt, etc. on the acres, then these acres should be included as acres rented from others.

 Many land rental arrangements now feature flexible cash rents, in which the actual rent paid may vary with prices, yields, or gross revenues.
-Include flexible cash leases in Item 2a.
+Include flexible cash leases in Item 2b.